-In a class of its own on Dam Square is De Bijenkorf, or "The Beehive", the Netherlands' premier department store.
+In a class of its own on Dam Square is De Bijenkorf ("The Beehive"), one of the Netherlands' premier department stores.
 Founded in 1870, it expanded from a modest storefront on a narrow street to its current, monumental home on the corner of Damrak and Dam Square.
 The store carries designer brands of men's, women's, and children's fashion and shoes, as well as cosmetics, accessories, toys, and homeware.
-Bijenkorf is a must-visit for avid shoppers, even reluctant ones will appreciate a quick visit.
+Bijenkorf is a must-visit for avid shoppers.
+And even reluctant goers will appreciate a quick visit.
 Non-shoppers can hang out in the store's coffee shop, too.